 Hiking is a great way to spend time outdoors with your baby.
 Exposing our daughter to nature and adventure at an early age through hiking was very important to us.
 However, the logistics of hiking with a baby can feel overwhelming.
 With the unpredictability of an infant, in regards to pretty much everything (feeding, sleeping, changing, fussiness, etc.), and the logistics of hiking with a baby (supporting their head, carrying all your/their gear, protecting them from the sun, etc.), going on a hike with a baby can seem impossible.

 However, with the right mindset, gear, practice and dedication, it can be done successfully.
 We spent a week hiking with our 5-week-old in the Upper Peninsula of Michigan (even doing a 10+ mile hike one day), completed many hikes in Hawaii when our baby was 3-months-old, hiked in El Yunque National Rainforest in Puerto Rico when she was 7-months-old, hiked along the southern coast of Mexico when she was 8-months-old and hiked to more waterfalls than we can count in Iceland when she was 10 months old.
 Additionally, we have completed many hikes around our home with our infant.
 After all these hikes, friends and family asked us to share our tips on how to hike with a baby.
-Below are our tips for hiking with your baby.
+Below are our top 5 tips for hiking with your baby.

 Disclosure: This article contains affiliate links.
 That means that, at no cost to you, we may get a small commission if you purchase through these links.
 This helps us keep providing travel resources for you!